Bushraturk/my-website/docs/intro.md

 Welcome to the comprehensive textbook on Physical AI & Humanoid Robotics!
 This textbook is designed to take you through the journey of understanding how artificial intelligence meets the physical world through robotics.

+## About This Course

+This comprehensive 13-week textbook covers the cutting-edge intersection of artificial intelligence and robotics.
+You'll learn to build embodied AI systems that can perceive, reason, and act in the physical world using state-of-the-art technologies including ROS 2, NVIDIA Isaac, Gazebo/Unity simulation, and Vision-Language-Action models.

 ## Course Overview

 This 13-week course is structured around four core modules: